mohamedshaik272/sAI/README.md

 - **Webcam** – Detects and tracks user position.

 This hardware integration gives the AI a physical presence instead of existing purely on-screen.

+## Motivation
+Mental health and medical support aren’t always easy to access.
+Our project aims to create a supportive, interactive presence that offers comfort, guidance, and basic healthcare assistance in everyday moments.
+By moving beyond screens, we hope to make care feel more natural, approachable, and human.

 ## Setup